 complete some series

-Books I really want myself to read this year, but I probably won’t
+Books I really want to read — and hopefully will

 Purple Hibiscus by Chimamanda Ngozi Adichie